lissine0/Monal-wiki/Building-Monal.md

 cd Monal
 pod install --repo-update
 ```
-5. open in Xcode and build
+5. open in Xcode
 ```bash
 open Monal.xcworkspace
 ```
+6. Add `LibMonalRustSwiftBridge` as a local project, if not present: In Xcode, go to `File -> Add packages... -> Add local` , select the `rust/LibMonalRustSwiftBridge` directory under Monal's source tree.
+Make sure that Monal is selected in `Add to project` and the selected target is `monalxmpp` and finally add the package.

+7. Build :)

 Read here how to use logging with the [Monal UDP Logger](https://github.com/monal-im/Monal/wiki/Introduction-to-use-of-Monal-UDP-Logger) to debug things.